What is a PDF Parser?

 - Nanonets handles unstructured data, common data constraints, multi-page PDF documents, tables and multi-line items with ease.

 - Nanonets is essentially a no-code tool that can continuously learn and re-train itself on custom data to provide outputs that require no post-processing.

-Update June 2021: this post was originally published in April 2021 and has since been updated.
+Update May 2022: this post was originally published in April 2021 and has since been updated multiple times.